mathworks/matlab-azure-devops-extension/overview.md

 ### Specify MATLAB in Pipeline
 When you use the **Run MATLAB Build**, **Run MATLAB Tests**, or **Run MATLAB Command** tasks in your pipeline, the self-hosted agent uses the topmost MATLAB version on the system path.
 The pipeline fails if the agent cannot find any version of MATLAB on the path.

-You can prepend your desired version of MATLAB to the PATH environment variable of the agent.
+You can prepend your preferred version of MATLAB to the PATH environment variable of the agent.
 For example, prepend MATLAB R2022a to the path and use it to run your script.

 ```YAML
 pool: myPool